 ● Injustice can be avoided only through enforcement of the promise.

 Businesses conduct day-to-day operations in this manner all of the time: “If you sign with me and quit buying from Acme, I will sell you the product as my exclusive distributor”.
 Unfortunately, not every business is willing to own up to its promises.
-If you have a business in the Chicago area and you find yourself on the wrong side of a promise, you may have a cause of action.
+If you have a business in the Chicago area and you find yourself on the wrong side of a promise or breach of contract, you may have a cause of action.
 The experienced professionals at the Patterson Law Firm have decades of experience litigating contracts like this.
 Call us at (312) 223-1699 to set up your initial consultation.